 You all know how much I love a beach walk so I think we’ll finish off our trip on one of Meath’s finest.
-Laytown beach forms part of a stunning 12 km stretch of sandy coastline in county Meath and is home to the only offically recognized beach horse race meet in Europe.
+Laytown beach forms part of a stunning 12 km stretch of sandy coastline in County Meath and is home to the only officially recognized beach horse race meet in Europe.
 The perfect way to unwind after exploring the heart of Ireland’s ancient east.

 As always, thanks for the company.
 Looking forward to our next trip!

-In the meantime why not visit The Irish Store and grab a 20% sitewide discount and a free gift at our Labor Day sale!
+In the meantime why not visit The Irish Store’s collection of Irish sweaters, Irish jewelry and Irish gifts and grab a 20% sitewide discount and a free gift at our Labor Day sale!
 Just use the code LABOR at the checkout.

 Slán go fóill!